 - Organized: Do they stay on top of their own work well enough you think they can do it for others?
 A disorganized manager will have a disorganized team.

-- Hungry to learn: Do they demonstrate an interest in growth and learning?
+- Growth mindset: Do they demonstrate an interest in growth and learning?
 Management has a long and steep learning curve they have to believe and be interested in working on.
 It’s also one of the mindsets that set great leaders apart.

 4) Coach and develop them.